Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Introduction

 In exploring these issues, we make four primary contributions.
 First, we extend the I-WAVE to the confirmatory setting by showing how to handle user-defined constraints on the factor loadings and inter-factor correlations.
 Second, we empirically investigate confirmatory I-WAVE's finite sample behavior and conduct comparisons with MH-RM.
-Third, in addition to a C2ST-based test of perfect (exact) fit, we propose and explore a novel C2ST-based test of approximate fit as well as a C2ST-based relative fit index that is similar in spirit to the relative fit indices used in linear confirmatory factor analysis and SEM \citep[e.g.,][]{Bollen1989, Bentler1980a, Tucker1973, Bentler1990}.
+Third, in addition to C2ST-based tests of perfect (exact) fit, we propose and explore a novel C2ST-based test of approximate fit as well as a C2ST-based relative fit index that is similar in spirit to the relative fit indices used in linear confirmatory factor analysis and structural equation modeling \parencite[SEM; e.g.,][]{Bollen1989, Bentler1980a, Tucker1973, Bentler1990}.
 Compared to standard C2STs, these new methods are potentially better suited to applications where the specified IFA model is unlikely to exactly capture the data generating model.
 Fourth, we conduct simulations to investigate the C2ST variants' finite sample behavior in several settings including when the IFA model is correctly and incorrectly specified.

-The remaining sections are organized as follows.
-Section~\ref{section:2} reviews variational methods (e.g., I-WAVE) for fitting confirmatory IFA models with polytomous responses.
-Novel C2ST-based GOF assessment methods are developed in Sect.~\ref{section:3}.
-Section~\ref{section:4} includes implementation details for the proposed parameter estimation and GOF assessment methods as well as an empirical example and simulation studies.
-Experimental results are summarized, then limitations and extensions of the proposed methods are discussed in Sect.~\ref{section:5}.
+The remainder of this paper is organized as follows.
+We begin with a review of variational methods (e.g., I-WAVE) for fitting confirmatory IFA models with polytomous responses.
+We next develop novel C2ST-based approximate GOF assessment methods.
+After providing implementation details, we investigate the proposed parameter estimation and GOF assessment methods' performance via an empirical example and simulation studies.
+We conclude by discussing limitations and extensions of the proposed methods.